 We are still working out the kinks in transitioning the Senior Primary into the Primary room.
 This week, the kids were not even out of their classrooms and waiting by the Primary door at 10:35, so we lost a few minutes there.

-With losing a few minutes, we skipped Come, Follow Me this week and went straight to Choose the Right Way.
+With losing about 7 minutes, we skipped Come, Follow Me this week and went straight to Choose the Right Way.